nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

-In Spring, we had a work week in Paris with [Jason Laster](https://twitter.com/jasonlaster11) and [Patrick Brosset](https://twitter.com/patrickbrosset), and one of the main theme was to evaluate what it would take for the console to re-use the awesome callstack component used in the Debugger.
+In Spring, we had a work week in Paris with [Jason Laster](https://twitter.com/jasonlaster11) and [Patrick Brosset](https://twitter.com/patrickbrosset), and one of the main themes was to evaluate what it would take for the console to re-use the awesome callstack component used in the Debugger.
 The Debugger community built this callstack where all successive framework/library frames are grouped, and collapsed, so the user has a shorter stack trace to look at, highlighting the app code, not the framework one.

 As always, the initial implementation is easy, but the devil's in the detail, and they were many things to think about, mainly because the design of the debugger call stack panel, and what we wanted the console stack trace to look like are quite different.
 Also, this stacktrace component should be used everywhere we possibly show traces (`console.trace`, exceptions and error objects), and handle sourcemap.
 This led us to fix one last standing issue we had with them in the console (not using them for logged Error object), which is great because we now honor sourcemap everywhere, and people using build steps should have a better time working with our tools.